Dannis Brouwer develops next generation of flexure joints

 However, in spite of all above mentioned advantages over traditional bearings, the applicability of flexure joints has been hampered by a restricted load capacity.
 Brouwer explains: “If significant load capacity and stiffness in the support direction are required, the range of motion is typically less than 5 degrees.
 Consequently, state-of-the-art positioning mechanisms require large total mechanism volumes.
 This greatly impedes wide-spread application of otherwise superior flexure joints.”

 The research group of Brouwers focuses at increasing the range of motion, support stiffness and load capacity of flexure joints.
 “We were amongst the first combine large motion with high support stiffness, and we have shown several beyond state-of-the–art demonstrators.
 If we can mitigate the restricted load capacity of the otherwise excellent characteristics of flexure joints, they will become keystone elements and disrupt generic mechanical design paradigms.
-It will push them from specialized precision applications towards mainstream utilisation, opening new horizons and applications not possible until now.”
+It will push them from specialised precision applications towards mainstream utilisation, opening new horizons and applications not possible until now.”

 The research group is also developing a “topology synthesis method” to achieve a deep understanding of how the advantages of elastic deformation can be used to systematically obtain unprecedented loads combined with large motions.